synapsecns/sanguine/docs/bridge/docs/03-RFQ/20-Relaying/index.md

 # Relaying

-In the Synapse RFQ System, [Relayers](Relayer) fulfill the intent of [User] [bridge] transactions by providing the liquidity and executing the [relay] transaction on the destination chain .
+In the Synapse RFQ System, Relayers fulfill the intent of [User] [bridge] transactions by providing the liquidity and executing the [relay] transaction on the destination chain .

-:::note
+:::info

+If you are reading this documentation to become a participating Relayer, be sure to read all RFQ sections.

+Also note - Currently, relaying involves actions which require explicit authorization.

-If you are interested in participating as a Relayer, it is important to read all sections of the RFQ documentation
+If you are interested in participating as a Relayer, contact us.

 :::